How more than 100 American soccer players abroad fared this weekend

 Liga MX

-Atlas defender Omar Gonzalez: played 90 minutes in 1-0 defeat to Chivas
+Atlas defender Omar Gonzalez: played 90 minutes in 3-1 defeat at Tigres

 Tigres goalkeeper Eduardo Fernandez: in the 18 but did not play